-- Data Protection Act 2018 (the UKs implementation of the GDPR regulation) - responsibilities for gathering and sharing information (staff should refer to appropriate Policy and subsequent guidance) - Equalities Act 2010 (legally protects people from discrimination in the workplace and in wider society) - ensure general accessibility of service provision, options for payment methods etc - Children Scotland Act 1995 Consider implications and options prior to taking recovery action - Debtors Scotland Act 1987 (legislation in relation to diligence action that can be taken following a decree being granted) - Enables the Association to seek earnings arrestment from a debtor - Human Rights Act 1998 responsibilities in terms of safeguarding human rights etc. - Homelessness etc. (Scotland) Act 2003 (makes further provision regarding homelessness) - The Scottish Secure Tenancies (Proceedings for Possession) (Pre-Action Requirements Order 2012). - Streamlined evictions under certain circumstances using the legislation introduced by the Housing (Scotland) Act 2014, (see the Use of Short SST & Streamlined Evictions Procedure) - Housing (Scotland) Act 2001 and 2010: repossession guidance for social landlords - Scottish Government publication - Streamlined eviction process criminal or antisocial behaviour: statutory guidance for social landlords - Coronavirus (Scotland) Act 2020 (allows the Scottish Parliament to make provisions during the Covid-19 pandemic) - 4.2 This Policy and Dunbritton's general approach to dealing with legal action and eviction is based on good practice such as SFHA's Rent Setting Guidance, the Scottish Governments Eviction of Tenants in the Social Rented Sector: Protection of Tenants with Rent Arrears 2010, and the Scottish Housing Charter 2012, Revised in April 2017, outcomes 6, 11 & 13.
+- Data Protection Act 2018 (the UKs implementation of the GDPR regulation) - responsibilities for gathering and sharing information (staff should refer to appropriate Policy and subsequent guidance) - Equalities Act 2010 (legally protects people from discrimination in the workplace and in wider society) - ensure general accessibility of service provision, options for payment methods etc - Children Scotland Act 1995 Consider implications and options prior to taking recovery action - Debtors Scotland Act 1987 (legislation in relation to diligence action that can be taken following a decree being granted) - Enables the Association to seek earnings arrestment from a debtor - Human Rights Act 1998 responsibilities in terms of safeguarding human rights etc. - Homelessness etc. (Scotland) Act 2003 (makes further provision regarding homelessness) - The Scottish Secure Tenancies (Proceedings for Possession) (Pre-Action Requirements Order 2012). - Streamlined evictions under certain circumstances using the legislation introduced by the Housing (Scotland) Act 2014, (see the Use of Short SST & Streamlined Evictions Procedure) - Housing (Scotland) Act 2001 and 2010: repossession guidance for social landlords - Scottish Government publication - Streamlined eviction process criminal or antisocial behaviour: statutory guidance for social landlords

+4.2 This Policy and Dunbritton's general approach to dealing with legal action and eviction is based on good practice such as SFHA's Rent Setting Guidance, the Scottish Governments Eviction of Tenants in the Social Rented Sector: Protection of Tenants with Rent Arrears 2010, and the Scottish Housing Charter 2012, Revised in April 2017 & 2022, outcomes 6, 11, 13, 14 & 15.